 - If cabinet making was done as a hobby, it was more likely done at home.
 Asbestos-containing materials could have been found or stored at home, inadvertently exposing the cabinet maker’s loved ones in the process.

 - If the cabinet maker worked in the construction industry or in a factory, asbestos fibers and dust could cling to their clothes or skin.
 When they returned home from work, their family members could be exposed to the fibers.

 - Other workers: Those who work in the home improvement or construction industries could have been put at risk if they disturbed cabinets made with asbestos.
 Renovators, electricians, and plumbers are some of the groups that are at risk.
 If they were repeatedly exposed to asbestos, these workers could also carry it home to their families through their clothes.

 Help for Cabinet Makers Exposed to Asbestos

-Simply put, there is no telling how many of these people, either directly or indirectly involved in cabinetmaking, contribute to the nation’s 3,000 new mesothelioma cases every year.
-Several more decades could pass before all of them are diagnosed.
+Simply put, there is no telling how many people — either directly or indirectly involved in cabinet making — are part of the 3,000 new mesothelioma cases diagnosed every year.

 Yet thousands have already been diagnosed with or died from asbestos-related diseases like mesothelioma.
 With each passing year, the risk for older or retired cabinet makers getting sick increases.

 For many victims of asbestos exposure and their family members, the most important thing is to seek treatment for the diseases they now face.
 But the sad fact is that many cannot afford the unexpected and high cost of treatment.